 Mixing alcohol and opioids is one of the most dangerous and quickly growing addiction epidemics in the nation.
 This practice leads to hundreds of overdoses annually.
 Opioids (such as morphine and oxycodone) are generally used to alleviate acute pain, working by blocking the brain’s perception of pain.
 When alcohol is added to the mix, the result can include respiratory failure, severe headaches, cardiac arrest, memory loss, hallucinations and/or organ malfunction.
 The two drugs combine to inhibit activity in the central nervous system, while drinking greatly magnifies the depressive effects of opioids.

-Mixing alcohol and drugs simultaneously puts users if danger of organ failure, hallucinations, respiratory problems and damage to the heart and central nervous system.
+Mixing alcohol and drugs simultaneously puts users in danger of organ failure, hallucinations, respiratory problems, and damage to the heart and central nervous system.
 The combination may also trigger unintended side effects of prescription or illicit drugs.
 The professionals at Behavioral Health of the Palm Beaches have developed a unique course of treatment to help patients with multiple addictions.